LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

 # Extra credit

-Distinguish between the way out and dead-end attempts at the end.
+- Distinguish between the way out and dead-end attempts at the end.
 In particular, represent visited cells leading to a dead end as - (minus).
+- Try with both a stack (LIFO) and an ordinary queue (FIFO) and briefly discuss your findings.

 # Submission